Kena: Bridge of Spirits Accessibility Report

 When you are collecting the Rot character a HUD pops up to tell you how many items are left to collect.

-We've documented 2 accessibility features for Difficulty in Kena: Bridge of Spirits which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 2 accessibility features for Difficulty in Kena: Bridge of Spirits which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.

 Select Difficulty: Select the level of difficulty from a range of presets.
 This not only offers a way to adjust the challenge of a game but enables you to do so without dealing with individual criteria.